jordanfb/PicoCADToolKit/README_FOR_PICOTOOLKIT.md

 You can also use the - and = keys and the scroll wheel to zoom in and out.

+### How to use the Stats Page:

+This is a very simple page!
+It simply shows off estimated file size, estimated percent full (picoCAD can only handle a certain file size!
+It's estimated to be about 17kb of mesh data ignoring the size of the texture).
+It also shows how many objects/vertices and faces are in the selected object (or all the objects).

 ### How to use the UV Menu:

 The UV Menu is divided into four tabs for UV Unwrapping, UV Layout editing, face